-The OEM shall be responsible for making the initial decision regarding whether a software update may directly or indirectly impact a certification and contact the technical service and the type approval body should that be the case.
+The OEM shall be responsible for making the initial decision regarding whether a software update may directly or indirectly impact a type approval and contact the technical service and the type approval body should that be the case.

 It is recommended that the OEM be responsible for providing evidence that they have the necessary procedures in place to support this process and evidence regarding whether a software update does or does not affect type approved systems.

-Note: OICA comment on issue“necessary procedures in place” => would introduce new requirements into the approval scheme on processes to be implemented by the OEM; type approved systems means THE system and OTHER systems

-Chair suggested amendment incorporating DE comment
+Chair suggested amendment incorporating DE comment – accepted by webex

-The OEM shall be responsible for providing evidence that they have the procedures in place to decide whether a software update does or does not affect certified systems.
+The OEM shall be responsible for providing evidence that they have the procedures in place to decide whether a software update does or does not affect type approved systems.

 It is recommended that the approval authority is responsible for verifying that the processes of the OEM are appropriate.
 The approval authority will therefore need the requisite skills and capability to be able to do this.